 The National Museum of Unity is open from 9:00 am to 4:00 pm every day.

 Visit Cocoa House

 Built by late Obafemi Awolowo in 1965, this building is the first skyscraper ever to be built in Africa.
 Said to have been constructed from the proceeds of cocoa sold for export which is how the building got its name.
 Earlier years, it was referred to as ile awon agbe meaning the house of farmers.
 Cocoa House is located at Ijebu Bypass, Dugbe, Ibadan.
 Surrounded by local businesses, malls and restaurants.

 Visit IITA Forest

 The International Institute of Tropical Agriculture (IITA) is a research and training institute for students as well as professionals in the area of agricultural research.
 A third of the campus consists of unspoilt tropical forest, a natural preserve for birds and other fauna, a lake about 3 km long.
-The lake has been spawned with various fish species and is a lodestone for anglers.
+The lake spawned with various fish species is a lodestone for anglers.

 Guides are available for you if you wish to take a tour of the forest, try their luck at angling in the lake or watching for rare migrating birds.

 Old Oyo National Park, the park which was named after the Old Oyo – the political capital of the Oyo Empire between the 16th and 18th centuries, is situated just about 51 km north of Ibadan city, and it harbours Nile crocodile, rock python and land tortoise.